Calder Quartet: Classical recordings

-Film & television scores
+Film and television scores

 Calder Quartet can be heard on film and television soundtracks including Starz/BBC Worldwide's Da Vinci's Demons (scored by Bear McCreary), Ruby Sparks, and the documentary film The Short Game (scored by Mark Mothersbaugh).
 In 2013, Da Vinci's Demons won an Emmy for Outstanding Original Main Title Theme Music, a theme which features the CQ prominently.